zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 In addition to the boundary conditions, the law of [conservation of energy](https://en.wikipedia.org/wiki/Conservation_of_energy) imposes two more restrictions on valid electromagnetic fields:

-- the *edge condition* says that the amount of electromagnetic energy stored near the edge must be finite even if the magnitude of the field at the edge becomes infinite;
+- the *edge condition* says that the amount of electromagnetic energy stored near an edge must be finite even if the magnitude of the field at the edge becomes infinite;

-- the [Sommerfeld radiation condition](https://en.wikipedia.org/wiki/Sommerfeld_radiation_condition) prohibits the existence of sinks collecting an infinite amount of energy coming from infinity - these sinks must be sources instead.
+- the [Sommerfeld radiation condition](https://en.wikipedia.org/wiki/Sommerfeld_radiation_condition) prohibits the existence of sinks collecting an infinite amount of energy arriving from infinity - these sinks must be sources instead.

 We take Maxwell's equations as axioms, and use them as a foundation on which we base the theory presented in the following sections.